Blog

 Why I Don't Request Accommodations as an Autistic Warehouse Worker

 I wanted one accommodation: work alone, no small talk.
-Here's why I never requested it and what happened when I tried anyway.
+Here’s why I didn’t request it—and what happened when I tried anyway.

 See Full Post